Footprint Kayak & Hike Explorations | Tour-FAQ’s

 I would like to make a reservation, how can I do that?

-There are a few options to make a reservation: fill out the online Booking Form, send us an email, give us a call or visit our office.
+There are a multiple options to make a reservation: fill out the online Booking Form, send us an email, give us a call or visit our office.

 We don’t work with fixed dates for our tours.
 The first confirmed booking for a certain tour will determine the departure date for that particular tour.
 From that moment on, other guests are welcome to book and join that tour.